 Signature landmark: The rugged, rearing shore-cliffs of the Pethei Peninsula

-Signature animal: Trout the size of your grandma
+Signature animal: Trout of record-setting sizes

 Signature experience: Catching those trout, cracking a beer, and frying up a scrumptious shore-lunch

 Best Season: Summer for fishing or boater; winter for the Aurora

 Difficulty: High if you're an independent kayaker or sailor.
 Easier if you're on a guided sportfishing trip